 2.1 General Framework

 WITCH (World Induced Technical Change Hybrid) is an integrated assessment model designed to assess climate change mitigation and adaptation policies.
-It is developed and maintained at the Fondazione Eni Enrico Mattei and the Centro Euro-Mediterraneo sui Cambiamenti Climatici.
+WITCH is maintained and developed at the RFF-CMCC European Institute on Economics and the Environment (EIEE).
+It was originally co-developed by Fondazione Eni Enrico Mattei and the Centro Euro-Mediterraneo sui Cambiamenti Climatici.
 For descriptions of previous model version, please refer to (Bosetti et al. 2006), (Bosetti, Massetti, and Tavoni 2007) and (Bosetti et al. 2009).

 WITCH consists of a dynamic global model that integrates in a unified framework the most important elements of climate change.
 The economy is modelled through an inter-temporal optimal growth model which captures the long term economic growth dynamics.
 A compact representation of the energy sector is fully integrated (hard linked) with the rest of the economy so that energy investments and resources are chosen optimally, together with the other macroeconomic variables.
 Land use mitigation options are available through a soft link with a land use and forestry model (GLOBIOM).
 A climate model (MAGICC) is used to compute the future climate.
 Climate change impacts the economic output through a damage function, depending also on the rate of investments in adaptation.
 This allows accounting for the complete dynamic of climate change mitigation and adaptation.